DPlayer234/lovedebugger/README.md

 debugger.setActive(active)
--- Sets whether or not the Lua prompt is active debugger.isActive()
+-- Sets whether or not the Lua prompt is active

+local active = debugger.isActive()
 -- Returns whether the Lua prompt is active

-debugger.addUpdate(func, [priority])
+local id = debugger.addUpdate(func, [priority])
 -- Adds a function to be called every frame.
-The function is passed dt (if dt is passed -- to debugger.update).
+The function is passed dt.
+-- The ID can be passed to debugger.removeUpdate(id) to remove the function once again.

+debugger.removeUpdate(id)
+-- Removes a function by ID from being called every frame.

 debugger.allowFunctionIndex([nicer_name])
 -- Enables function indexing, allowing you to browse the upvalues